weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 z=sup(A nx, y]).

-By Theorem 2.28, 7 € A; hence z ¢ B. In particular, x < 7 <y.
+By Theorem 2.28, 7 € A; hence z c B. In particular, x < 7 <y.

-If 7 ¢ A, it follows that Xx < z < y and z ¢ E.
+If 7 c A, it follows that Xx < z < y and z c E.

-If z€ A, then 7¢B, hence there exists z, such that z<z, <y and 72, ¢ B. Thenx<z, <yandz ¢E.
+If z€ A, then 7cB, hence there exists z, such that z<z, <y and 72, c B. Thenx<z, <yandz cE.

 EXERCISES